puzzle/frontend-guides/README.md

 ### Yarn

 Always use the [Yarn](https://yarnpkg.com/) package manager instead of NPM.
-Yarn uses a lock file for deterministic and faster installations.
+It uses a lock file for deterministic and faster installations.

 Don't install Yarn using NPM, see [Installation](https://yarnpkg.com/en/docs/install).

+To use Yarn on Jenkins, read [these instructions](https://twiki.puzzle.ch/bin/view/Puzzle/Buildserver#Node_js_NPM_auf_Jenkins).

 ### AngularJS

-Additionally consider John Papa's [Angular 1 Style Guide](https://github.com/johnpapa/angular-styleguide/tree/master/a1) for code conventions and application structure.
+In addition to the Airbnb Guide, consider John Papa's [Angular 1 Style Guide](https://github.com/johnpapa/angular-styleguide/tree/master/a1) for code conventions and application structure.
 Use [eslint-plugin-angular](https://github.com/Gillespie59/eslint-plugin-angular) to enforce these rules.

 ## TypeScript